jflamy/owlcms4/docs/Fly.md

    > Obviously you will replace `myclub` with your own site name everywhere in the commands given.

 - Click on the grey box below to copy the command.
-Paste it to the command line interface (if using the Web interface use the browser Edit menu)*.
+Paste it to the command line interface (*when using the Web interface use the browser Edit menu* -- control-C and control-V don't work)*.
+Replace `myclub` with your own value.

    ```bash
    fly launch --ha=false --vm-size shared-cpu-2x --image owlcms/owlcms:stable --name myclub